wp-plugins/si-contact-form/trunk/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 2.8 =
+- (19 Jul 2010) - Added much requested Backup/restore tool.
+You can backup/restore all your forms or single forms and settings using a tool at the bottom of the settings page.
+- Added new settings: 'Autoresponder E-mail From name', and 'Autoresponder E-mail "Reply To" address'.
+- Added ability to set subject by URL GET method: ?si_contact_subject=I would like to adopt Freddy.
+- Fixed email "Reply to" header to be from sender when appropriate so that replying to the email goes back to sender.
+- More improvements to email sending and testing functions.
+- Improved fieldset feature.
+Renamed fieldset(group) to fieldset(box-open) and added fieldset(box-close).
+- Minor improvements to display.
+- Updated German

 = 2.7.4 =
 - (19 Jul 2010) - Fixed blank subject when using optional email subject list.